IAL32/PokemonNDSTools/doc/Header.md

 | B   | N/A     | F   | French      | J   | Japanese | N   | Nor     | R   | Russian | V    | EUR+AUS      |
 | C   | Chinese | G   | N/A         | K   | Korean   | O   | Int     | S   | Spanish | W..Z | Europe #3..5 |
 | D   | German  | H   | Dutch       | L   | USA #2   | P   | Europe  | T   | USA+AUS |

+# Bitmap

+Thanks to Ecconia for posting this: https://gbatemp.net/threads/reading-the-nds-icon-data.45360/#post-9167077

+> LONG DEAD - yet this thread can be found on Google
+> Apparently nobody explained a proper solution in this thread.
+> So it didn't help me a lot.
+> Eventually I managed to parse the .NDS game icon and display it.
+> Above there is a link to a documentation about NDS and everything related.
+You can find it if you search for "gbatek".
+It contains the two lines, which had been pasted into this thread already (can also be found in the Desmume source code):
+> 200h Icon Bitmap (32x32 pix) (4x4 tiles, 4bit depth) (4x8 bytes/tile)
+> 20h Icon Palette (16 colors, 16bit, range 0000h-7FFFh)
+> Both describe which data is relevant.
+And if they are not wrong, then they are very difficult to understand.
+> I will now try to explain how to parse/use this data:
+> Color palette:
+> Array of 16 entries, each 16 bits (Little-Endian: First the lower 8 bits, then the higher 8 bits).
+> Each entry represents one color.
+Each color has 5 bit for each channel: red green and blue.
+> The word should be interpreted as follows: `0b*BBBBBGGGGGRRRRR` (the highest bit is unused and red and blue are swapped for reasons).
+> Bitmap:
+> Array of 512 bytes, each byte represents two pixels / two entries into the color palette.
+(32 \* 32 / 2 = 512).
+> The resulting image is 32 \* 32 pixels.
+> Lower and higher 4 bits of each byte can be used to lookup the color in the color palette.
+> Assemble pixels:
+> The whole icon can be divided into 8\*8 chunks.
+The chunks are aligned left to right then down.
+(Fill a row, then the next).
+> Each chunk (8\*8 pixels) is also structured row first then next row.
+Means you read 4 bytes to fill a row, then you continue with the next 4 bytes.
+> For rows you have two options:
+>
+> - Reading bitmap as Little-Endian integers 32 bit.
+(I did it this way)
+>   In this case each integer represents one row exactly.
+>   Assuming the left pixel is 0 and the right one is 7 the order in the integer is following: 0x76543210
+>   As in, the lowest nibble goes to the left most pixel in a row and the highest nibble to the right most pixel.
+> - Reading bitmap as bytes.
+>   Basically the same as above, but this time the 32 bits would be read as Big-Endian.
+Means you have to swap the order and each pair of pixels.
+The 32 bit representation should look like this now: 0x10325476 (I didn't use this, wouldn't be much change in code, but still kind of ugly).

+> I hope that from now on, people trying to parse the NDS icon and finding this thread will be able to easily parse the icon.